-Each Painting with Parkinsons workshop in Canberra is conducted by one or more of the following experienced program facilitators:
+Each session using the Tingey Painting with Parkinsons program Nancy Tingey 2016 held at the Botanic Gardens in Canberra is conducted by one or more of the following experienced program facilitators:

 NANCY TINGEY - Program Founder, Program Coordinator and Facilitator